Vice President, Office of Communications, Policy and Public Engagement, AAC&U

 She oversees all of AAC&U’s policy, public, and employer engagement and outreach, media relations and the development of all of AAC&U's publications, marketing efforts, and Web resources.
 Humphreys supervises the publication of many books, monographs, and quarterlies, and multiple Web sites.
 Under her leadership, AAC&U has dramatically increased its publications sales and coverage of its issues in various print and electronic media outlets.
-Since 2001 when she became Vice President, AAC&U's institutional members has also grown to nearly 1,300 members.
+Since 2001 when she became Vice President, AAC&U's institutional members has also grown to more than 1,300 members.
 Humphreys regularly serves as AAC&U's official spokesperson.
 In that role, she has appeared on Fox News, NBC Nightly News, the PBS program, To the Contrary, and has had op-eds published in USA Today and The Chronicle of Higher Education.

 Prior to her current responsibilities, Dr. Humphreys worked extensively in a leadership role on AAC&U’s national initiative, Greater Expectations: The Commitment to Quality as a Nation Goes to College.
 Through AAC&U's current strategic planning initiatives, she is also leading efforts to increase AAC&U's public visibility and influence among a variety of constituents both within and outside of higher education, most directly through AAC&U’s LEAP initiative and its various projects and leadership groups, including the Presidents' Trust and the LEAP National Leadership Council.